nitrictech/docs/docs/reference/csharp/v0/api/api-route-get.md

 ---
-title: api.route.get()
+title: csharp - api.route.get()
-description: Register a handler for HTTP GET requests to the route.
+description: Reference for Nitric's csharp library - Register a handler for HTTP GET requests to the route.
 ---

 Register a handler for HTTP GET requests to the route.